Coach Training EDU's (CTEDU)Step-by-Step Guide to the Coach Client Overview Process.

-To complete the course, you will need three coach-client overviews with your assigned assessor.
+To complete the course, you will need three coach-client overviews with your assigned Coach Mentor.

-The first overview of the 1.0 program is designed to look at only a few necessary elements of an outstanding coaching session, and focuses on agenda setting using the TIME model, or more specifically, the first two Essential Coach Qualities of Professional and Empathetic.
+The first overview of the 1.0 program is designed to look at only a few necessary elements of an outstanding coaching session and focuses on agenda setting using the TIME model, or more specifically, the first two Essential Coach Qualities of Professional and Empathetic.
 It is graded only on completion.
-You and your assessor have an opportunity to evaluate your overview with individual scores; however, the assessment is not comprehensive and does not assess the entire coaching skill set, so a total score is not evaluated for completion.
-It is designed to give you an idea of how well you are developing your coaching skills, as well as useful feedback to improve your coaching.
+While you will have an opportunity to discuss other aspects of the coaching session with your coach mentor, this first overview is designed to give you an idea of how well you are developing key coaching skillsets and offer helpful feedback to improve your coaching.
 In addition, the first overview of the 1.0 program is the only program you can use a classmate as the practice client.

 The second and third Comprehensive Overviews in the 1.0 courses are your opportunity to earn a passing score and look at CTEDU’s complete coaching standards that also meet the requirements of the International Coach Federation (ICF).

-Coach Training EDU takes a growth mindset approach in our courses and education philosophy.
-The scoring system is designed to deemphasize the usual judgment, and instead focuses on useful feedback you can use to improve your coaching, while also ensuring that you meet the standards required for certification by Coach Training EDU.
+Coach Training EDU™ takes a growth mindset approach in our courses and educational philosophy.
+The scoring system is designed to deemphasize the usual judgment and focuses on useful feedback to improve your coaching.
+It also ensures that you meet the standards required for certification by Coach Training EDU™.

 Only the 2nd and 3rd overviews in the 1.0 course receive overall scores that count toward your earning a passing score for the course.

 You may complete a fourth overview at no charge if you have not yet met the necessary standard.

-If a coach in training has not received a passing score on the fourth overview and is seeking certification through the program, they can request additional overviews for $75 an overview, as well as request a different assessor(s) for subsequent overviews.
+If a coach-in-training has not received a passing score on the fourth overview and is seeking certification through the program, they can request additional overviews for $75 an overview.
+They can also request a different Coach Mentor for subsequent overviews.

 * For more information on these guidelines, please refer to the student agreement.